First Russian circumnavigation: The unsuccessful embassy to Japan

-Constant light rain and fog chased the crew in Kamchatka and during their first ten days on the way to Japan.
-On September 11 it transformed into a massive storm.
-The leak on the board got more prominent, and the crew had to score four bulls that they got on Kamchatka, because the animals could not bear the pitching.
-The first clear day was September 24, Japan got visible on September 28.
+Constant light rain and fog chased the crew in Kamchatka during their first ten days to Japan.
+On September 11, it transformed into a massive storm.
+The leak on the board got more prominent, and the crew had to score four bulls that they got on Kamchatka because the animals could not bear the pitching.
+The first clear day was September 24, and Japan got visible on September 28.
 Due to a massive storm, the vessels could not get closer, and navigation by Krusenstern and Horner showed that existing maps, even including Aaron Arrowsmith's, were not reliable enough.
-On October 3 the sloop reached the shore of Satsuma Domain.
+On October 3, the sloop reached the shore of Satsuma Domain.
 The local government notified the governor of Nagasaki.
 Then, the expedition headed to Osumi strait, and first described it since all the existing European maps were redrawn from the Japanese ones.
 Nadezhda reached the Nagasaki strait around 5:30 pm on October 8.
 Rezanov had an "open list" from the Batavian Republic and the precept in the name of the head of the Dutch East India Company Hendrick Doof for assisting in maintaining the embassy's mission.

-At that time, relations with the Eastern countries were not in priority for the Russian authorities.
+At that time, the Russian authorities did not prioritise relations with the Eastern countries.
 Rezanov's instruction stated: "make decisions according to Japanese customs and do not abase oneself".
-The letter from the emperor Alexander I addressed the "Emperor of Japan", by which he meant Shōgun.
+The letter from the emperor Alexander I addressed the Shōgun.
 When the former embassy led by Adam Laxman arrived in Japan, local authorities allowed only one ship to stay in the bay.
-Under these conditions, Rezanov was supposed to conclude a trade agreement between two states, and initiate trade relations either in Nagasaki or in Hokkaido.
+Under these conditions, Rezanov was supposed to conclude a trade agreement between the two states and initiate trade relations in Nagasaki or in Hokkaido.
 To endear the Japanese side, it was decided to bring home the Japanese victims of ship wreckage that happened in 1794 near the Andreanof Islands.
-Rezanov had 50 boxes containing gifts for the Japanese authorities, in the hope to interest them in potential items to trade.
-Prevailingly, these were items made from glass and crystal: chandeliers, candelabras, 15 crystal and marble countertops in different colours, 71 large mirrors and 25 smaller mirrors, six porcelain sets from the Imperial Porcelain Factory, ivory vases, fur products.
-Later Levenstern wrote in his diary that Rezanov and Fosse wanted to sell gifts that were not accepted by the Japanese side because it was a "real crap".
-Lieutenant also noted that although fox furs were highly valued in Russia, in Japan they are considered to be as a kitsune or "unclean animal".
-The only thing that caused genuine interest from the Japanese side was the clock (English work) from the Hermitage in a shape of an elephant, that was able to turn the trunk and ears, and the kaleidoscopic lights made by Russian inventor Ivan Kulibin.
+Rezanov had 50 boxes containing gifts for the Japanese authorities, hoping to interest them in potential items to trade.
+These were items made from glass and crystal, like chandeliers, candelabras, and ivory vases.
+Later, Levenstern wrote in his diary that Rezanov and Fosse wanted to sell gifts that were not accepted by the Japanese side because it was a "real crap".
+Lieutenant also noted that although fox furs were highly valued in Russia, in Japan, they are considered to be a kitsune or "unclean animal".
+The only thing that caused genuine interest from the Japanese side was the clock (English work) from the Hermitage in the shape of an elephant, which was able to turn the trunk and ears, and the kaleidoscopic lights made by Russian inventor Ivan Kulibin.